-On 24 October 2019, Arthur Chan and the NCH Law Society welcomed a pre-eminent voice for human rights in Hong Kong, Alan Leong SC.
+On 24 October 2019, the NCH Law Society welcomed a pre-eminent voice for human rights in Hong Kong, Alan Leong SC.

 As the protests head into their fifth month, Hong Kong remains under a climate of uncertainty.
 Significant legal questions have arisen from the political discontent.
 Notably, the Chief Executive’s implementation of the Prohibition on Face Mask Covering Ordinance under the Emergency Regulations Ordinance has raised legal challenges on its constitutionality.
 Join us for an evening with Alan Leong on the political and legal situation in Hong Kong.